 Starting as a freelance translator is not an easy task since you have to encompass all sides of typical business management from all the financial matters to negotiations and confidentiality of information.
-As a rule, most people turn to one of the platforms for freelance translators and compete for taking the best orders, yet there is more to it than that.
+According to Espresso Translations, most people turn to one of the platforms for freelance translators and compete for taking the best orders, yet there is more to it than that.
 You have to present yourself correctly, create a competitive resume, and list those personal benefits that will help you to stand out above the crowd.
 Just like people must avoid the typical new business mistakes, there are things that you should address as a newbie freelance translator.
 It will help you to gain some confidence and start out without an initial disappointment.

 Top 10 Mistakes When Starting as a Freelance Translator

 - Posting an ad without the creation of a proper resume.
 Unfortunately, most freelance translators hurry to post a message with the basic description of what they can offer.
 If you have language certification or a right to work with the medical or legal text, it must be specified in your resume that must be available for download or online access in more than one language.
 Doing so will help you reach a non-English-speaking audience and post your resume across international websites.

 - Handling too many subjects without clear specifications.
 The most common mistake is offering every translation service there is.
 While you may be able to handle it, focus on what you can do best, which will help the clients choose you as an individual who offers particular interpreting assistance.